What Counts as Experience

 Gardening and Farming

-- Conducting observations and reports in urban elementary school classrooms, engaged with faculty and students during meetings and school functions, and researched emerging issues in school climate and education.
+- Conducting observations and reports in urban elementary school classrooms, engaging with faculty and students during meetings and school functions, and researching emerging issues in school climate and education

 - Substitute teaching

-- Creating programs for church youth ages 11-18, including construction projects, volunteering at food banks, and camping trips to encourage community engagement; lead group lessons and implement discipline; manage and train high school and adult leaders.
+- Creating programs for church youth ages 11-18, including construction projects, volunteering at food banks, and camping trips to encourage community engagement; leading group lessons; managing and training high school and adult leaders

-- Working alongside teachers to facilitate lessons for high school children who suffer from emotional trauma, learning disabilities, or other circumstances that prevent them from learning in a conventional classroom setting.
+- Working alongside teachers to facilitate lessons for high school children who face emotional trauma, learning disabilities, or other circumstances that prevent them from learning in a conventional classroom setting

 - Helping families that use food bank services access SNAP benefits